-Welcome to Epsom and Ewell Borough Council's Statement of Accounts for 2022/23, which reports the Council's financial performance during the year.
+Welcome to Epsom and Ewell Borough Council's Statement of Accounts for 2023/24, which reports the Council's financial performance during the year.

 Epsom and Ewell Borough Council (EEBC) sits within Surrey and provides a wide range of services to residents and businesses, including waste & recycling, planning, parking, environmental health, housing and economic development.
-During 2022/23 the Council's full range of services were delivered by four Committees - Environment & Safe Communities, Community & Wellbeing, Licensing & Planning Policy and Strategy & Resources - and can be accessed online at www.epsom-ewell.gov.uk.
+During 2023/24 the Council's full range of services were delivered by four budget Policy Committees - Environment, Community & Wellbeing, Licensing & Planning Policy and Strategy & Resources - and can be accessed online at www.epsom-ewell.gov.uk.